 Fresh water is supplied by the Leobendorf authorities.
-The factors that determine consumption of fresh water are production output, product mix (ratio of granules to other types of formulation), the number of product changes (cleaning production equipment following a change of product), the number of employees and the space used.
-Fresh water consumption dropped significantly in 2020 and in 2021, compared to previous years.
-This is attributable to a leak at a water hydrant which was discovered during construction work at the end of September 2020 and repaired.
-The water lost in 2020 was estimated at 3.500 m3.
+The factors that determine consumption of fresh water are production output, product mix (ratio of granules to other types of formulation), the number of product changes (cleaning production equipment following a change of product) and the number of employees.
+Fresh water consumption rose slightly again in 2022.
+A leak in a water hydrant was discovered during construction work in late September 2020 and repaired.
+The water lost in 2020 was estimated at 3,500 m3.
 It was not possible to ascertain when the leakage started.
+Due to the water leakage, the comparison of the data of the last three years is not appropriate.

-TYPE OF UTILITY 2019 absolute 2020 absolute 2021 absolute 2019 per kg product output 2020 per kg product output 2021 per kg product output Fresh water consumption (m3) 16.784 14.115 13.622 2,19 1,48 1,21
+TYPE OF UTILITY 2020 absolute 2021 absolute 2022 absolute 2020 per kg product output 2021 per kg product output 2022 per kg product output Fresh water consumption (m3) 14.115 13.622 16.768 1,45 1,19 1,29